chaos-mesh/website/blog/2021-08-20-chaos-mesh-apisix.md

 After we fixed this problem, we added a health check to the etcd Lua API to ensure that a large number of requests would not be sent to the disconnected etcd node.
 To avoid flooding the log with errors, we added a fallback mechanism when the etcd cluster was completely disconnected.

 ![Error Reported from etcd Node Interaction](/img/blog/error-reported-from-etcd-node-interaction.jpg)

-<p className="caption"> An error is reported from one etcd node's interaction with the Apache APISIX admin API </p>

 ## Our future plans